mmccoyd/hillside/README.md

-# Redwood Keyboard
+# Hillside Keyboard

-Redwood is a split 3x6+6 choc-spaced board with the aggressive stagger of the Ferris but a longer thumb arc and a break-off outer pinky column, so rather like a choc Kyria, minus two keys.
+Hillside is a split 3x6+6 choc-spaced board with the aggressive stagger of the Ferris but a longer thumb arc and a break-off outer pinky column, so rather like a choc Kyria, minus two keys.
 It uses a reversible 98 x 137mm PCB.
 It isn't  minimalist at 42 to 48 keys, but is compact on finger travel while still allowing roomy keymaps.

 It has encoder support under each ring finger, a header for haptic feedback, mount points for a tenting puck and hand wiring a trackball, and a little underglow from SK6812-MINI-Es.
 It does use SMT SOD-123 diodes and optionally two 0805 resistors.

-I wanted a key or so more than the Ferris and an outer pinky option.
+I wanted choc spacing but a key or so more than the Ferris and optional outer pinky column.
 Instead of tweaking the 3x6 choc Corne I started a new PCB for more flexibility, though it grew to fill its footprint....

 ## Details

 * [Materials](doc/materials.md)
 * [Building](doc/build.md)
-* Firmware powered by [QMK](qmk.com), listed under keyboards/handwired/redwood as it not a production board, although not a handwired board.
+* Firmware powered by [QMK](qmk.com), listed under keyboards/handwired/hillside, although it is not handwired.
 * It is only suitable for choc v1 switches and keycaps based on an 18 x 17mm switch spacing, such as the MBK keycaps.
 Not MX ones.
 * [Future](doc/Future.md)